Spring2023-UI-Group-D/UI-FinalProject/README.md

 git checkout -b "name-of-branch" git push --set-upstream origin <name-of-branch>
 ```
+You can also make or delete branches from the github ui.

 ## To see the available active branches and switch to one
 ```